AdrienBEH/Electron-Timer/README.md

 ### Windows build

-Run `npm run package-linux` to package the code into an executable for Windows desktop platforms.
+Run `npm run package-win` to package the code into an executable for Windows desktop platforms.

 ### MacOS build

-Run `npm run package-linux` to package the code into an executable for MacOS desktop platforms.
+Run `npm run package-mac` to package the code into an executable for MacOS desktop platforms.